 When I was a kid we would play in the backyard, with our neighbours or out in the reserve.
-I’d have sleepovers at my bestie’s house, spontaneously organised the week before.
+I’d have sleepovers at my bestie’s house, spontaneously organised that afternoon.

 These days, when my kids catch up with other children it’s called a ‘play date’.
 And while my children do have plenty of unstructured play time at home, it’s not the same with their friends outside the home.
 Time with other friends needs to be scheduled.
 We need to know when it’s happening and who it’s happening with.